-Concrete and marble have many similarities and differences.
+Concrete and marble have a few similarities and quite a few differences.
 Which is better for what project?
 Which is better overall?
-Let’s take a look at similarities and differences together.
+If you separate the dining room with hardwood flooring and a kitchen with ceramic tile, would you go with concrete or marble thresholds?
+Let’s take a look at the similarities and differences together:

 Marble vs Concrete

-When designing a home or any kind of construction project, flooring is one of the most important aspects that is first covered.
+When designing a home or any kind of construction project, flooring is one of the most important aspects that must be considered.
 There is a large variety of different flooring materials to utilize.
 Wood, linoleum, carpet, marble, and concrete are just a few of the options available.
-Thresholds are generally needed to assist the flow of flooring from one section to another.
+Thresholds are generally needed to assist the transition of flooring from one section to another.